barsnes-group/peptide-shaker-online/README.md

 ## Setup
 The setup of PeptideShaker Online requires access to the following:

-1. Galaxy server (local _"recommended"_ or external)
+1. Galaxy server (local _(recommended)_ or external)
 2. Tomcat web server (local)
 3. MySQL database engine (local)

-We recommend that both Galaxy server and Tomcat server are located in the same machine or same network for security and  performace reasons.
-Using remote Galaxy server is involved on sending data over the internet which may not be recommended if the data is senstive or required extra protection.
+We recommend that both the Galaxy server and the Tomcat server are located on the same machine or in the same network for both performace and security reasons.
+Note that using a remote Galaxy server includes sending data over the internet which may not be recommended if the data is senstive or requires extra protection.

 Step-by-step instructions on how to deploy PeptideShaker Online on your own web server are available here: [PeptideShaker Online Setup](https://github.com/barsnes-group/peptide-shaker-online/wiki/PeptideShaker-Online-Setup).